 The significant downturn in the overall economy and the ongoing disruption in the capital markets has reduced investor confidence and negatively affected investments generally and specifically in the pharmaceutical industry.
-In addition, the fact that we are not profitable, have previously filed for Chapter 11 bankruptcy and will need significant additional funds to execute the second Phase 3 clinical trial and supportive studies in order to obtain regulatory approval to market Ketotransdel[®], and our planned Phase 3b trial and any other clinical trials we would want to commence for other products, could further impact the availability or cost of future financings.
-As a result, there can be no assurance that additional funds to satisfy our capital needs prior to the end of 2012 we will be required to cease operations.
+In addition, the fact that we are not profitable, have previously filed for Chapter 11 bankruptcy, and will need significant additional funds to execute the additional Phase 3 clinical trial and supportive studies in order to obtain regulatory approval to market Ketotransdel®, and any other clinical trials we would want to commence for other products, could further impact the availability or cost of future financings.
+As a result, there can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to us.
+If we are unable to raise funds to satisfy our capital needs prior to the end of 2012 we will be required to cease operations.

-We have incurred losses in the research and development of Ketotransdel[®] and our Transdel[TM] technology since inception.
+We have incurred losses in the research and development of Ketotransdel[®] and our TransdelTM technology since inception.
 We may never generate revenue or become profitable.

-Since inception we have recorded operating losses from Inception through December 31, 2010, we have a deficit accumulated during the development stage of approximately \$17.5 million, and for the fiscal year ended December 31, 2010, we experienced a net loss of approximately \$2.5 million.
+Since inception we have recorded operating losses from Inception through December 31, 2011, we have a deficit accumulated during the development stage of approximately \$18.5 million, and for the fiscal year ended December 31, 2011, we experienced a net loss of approximately \$954,000.
 In addition, we expect to incur increasing operating losses for the foreseeable future as we continue to incur costs for research and development and clinical trials, and in other development activities.
 Our ability to generate revenue and achieve profitability depends upon our ability, alone or with others, to complete the development of our proposed products, obtain the required regulatory approvals and manufacture, market and sell our proposed products.
 Development is costly and requires significant investment.
 In addition, we may choose to in-license rights to particular drugs or active ingredients for use in cosmetic products.
 The license fees for such drugs or active ingredients may increase our costs.

-As we continue to engage in the development of Ketotransdel[®] and develop other products, including cosmetic products, there can be no assurance that we will ever be able to achieve or sustain market acceptance, profitability or positive cash flow.
-Our ultimate success will depend on many factors, including whether Ketotransdel[®] receives FDA approval.
-We cannot be certain that we will receive FDA approval for Ketotransdel[®], or that we will reach the level of sales and revenues necessary to achieve and sustain profitability.
+As we continue to engage in the development of Ketotransdel® and develop other products, including cosmetic products, there can be no assurance that we will ever be able to achieve or sustain market acceptance, profitability or positive cash flow.
+Our ultimate success will depend on many factors, including whether Ketotransdel® receives FDA approval.
+We cannot be certain that we will receive FDA approval for Ketotransdel®, or that we will reach the level of sales and revenues necessary to achieve and sustain profitability.
 Unless we raise additional capital, we will not be able to execute our business plan or fund business operations.
 Furthermore, we will be forced to reduce our expenses and cash expenditures to a material extent, which would impair or delay our ability to execute our business plan.